-- 100. When a city is not within 20 miles of an international border, the city must remit to the State 50 percent of the fines collected for over gross weight violations. - 101.
-When a city enforces commercial motor vehicle safety standards, the city may keep fines from these offenses as long as the amount does not exceed 110 percent of the city's actual expenses for enforcement in the preceding fiscal year.
+True or False 100.
+When a city is not within 20 miles of an international border, the city must remit to the Stat 50 percent of the fines collected for over gross weight violations.
+101. When a city enforces commercial motor vehicle safety standards, the city may keep fine from these offenses as long as the amount does not exceed 110 percent of the city's actual expenses for enforcement in the preceding fiscal year.